Red Velvet Cookies With Cream Cheese Glaze

 Introduction

-They are bold, pretty, and big on flavor, perfect for Valentine trays, holiday swaps, or any time you want a crowd-pleasing dessert that does not play bland.
+They are perfect for holidays, bake sales, or any time you want an easy, crowd-pleasing dessert that looks bakery worthy.

 Ingredients (18 servings)